-Thinking back on my time at Roycemore, I most value how my teachers were collaborators in my education.
+“Thinking back on my time at Roycemore, I most value how my teachers were collaborators in my education.
 They didn’t tell me what to do or how to do it – they sought out my strengths and used them to help me excel.
-My experience in expecting and advocating for teamwork from those in leadership roles has served me far beyond my years at Roycemore and presented me with opportunities that my peers have missed out on – both academically and professionally.
-I think more impersonal school settings can sometimes discourage students from asking ‘why’ and digging deeper in ways that Roycemore definitely encouraged me to do.”
+By the faculty modeling how to pull out my best and play to my strengths, they taught me how to do that on my own.
+The key to my education at Roycemore went so far beyond the classroom.
+They taught me to know myself, to love myself, to advocate for what I wanted, and that anything is within reach.
+These lessons have served me far beyond my years at Roycemore and presented me with opportunities that my peers have missed out on – both academically and professionally.
+I think more impersonal school settings can sometimes discourage students from asking challenging questions and digging deeper in ways that Roycemore definitely encouraged me to do.”

 When I remember my years at Roycemore, it is clear to me that Roycemore’s culture of excellence and individuality has positively shaped my life since graduation.
 Roycemore emphasized learning through discovery, critical thinking, and challenging oneself; values that have remained with me to this day.
 Outside the classroom, the opportunities to build friendships through the extracurricular activities offered also shaped my character and proved to be invaluable, particularly through soccer, baseball (which I had never played before), and scholastic bowl.
 Through my January Short Term projects, I learned and was inspired by the logic behind how computers operate, and went on to study Computer Science in college.
 I still remember how I learned to critically analyze film on another JST project.
 Roycemore provided me with a truly unique experience.